ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 If you are a member of multiple companies, you can easily switch the active one.
 Just hover over the logo in the navigation bar and a company-switcher will appear.

+### Updating company settings

+You can update the settings of companies you belong to.
+In the admin panel, tap on 'Company settings'.
+There, you can change the name of the company as well as the URL to your company's logo.
+After changing any current value, the changes will be saved automatically.

 ## Managing issues

 ### Seeing recent issues